Bahri, Hamid

 " "Francophone Intellectuals and the Post 9/11 War on Terro: Negotiations and Compromises" at Radius of Arab American Writers (RAWI) " 2007: University of Michigan-Dearborn.

-Professional Honors, Prizes, Fellowships:
+Professional Honors, Prizes, Fellowships

 Writing Fellow Fellowship: 2001-2003.